bhanuV/textMinProj/README.md

 We have Preprocessed data.

 Files :
-feature_extraction.py - Takes an input string and genearates all the feature required for training and testing.
-classifierSVM.p - SVM classifier which is trained by the training file is stored here
+feature_extraction.py - Takes a tweet as input and genearates a feature-value mapping list. traintestSVM.py - It first generates the features for all tweets and then train a classifier using these features.
+It outputs a report showing the accuracy of the classifier. classifierSVM.p - SVM classifier which is trained by the training file.
-dictionaryFileSVM.p - This is the dictionary vector object to convert from the lists of feature value to vectors to train or test
+dictionaryFileSVM.p - This is the dictionary vector object to convert from the lists of feature value to vectors to train ironyDetection.py - Takes an input from the user and gives the ironic score of the given statement.
-Similarl files for other algorithms are stored
+Similar files for 3 classification algorithms are stored.

 #### 3. Running the Program